Zudoku

 [ 0.000000] Info: [libkvmplat] Unikraft Telesto (0.16.2~5b96d531) [ 0.000000] Info: [libkvmplat] Architecture: x86_64 [ 0.000000] Info: [libkvmplat] Boot loader : unknown-lxboot [ 0.000000] Info: [libkvmplat] Command line: unikraft netdev.ip="172.16.3.4/24:172.16.3.254:172.16.3.254::http-go-strace:internal" vfs.fstab="initrd0:/:extract::ramfs=2:" virtio_mmio.device=4K@0xd0001000:5 -- /server [...] epoll_ctl(0x4, 0x1, ...) = 0x0 epoll_ctl(0x4, 0x1, ...) = 0x0 getsockname(fd:3, <out>sockaddr:{sa_family=AF_0xffffffff901f0002, ...}, <ref:0xc000045a9c>10385019274329587824) = OK accept4(0x3, 0xc000045ad0, ...) = Resource temporarily unavailable (-11) nanosleep(0x100052f120, 0x0, ...) = 0x0 clock_gettime(CLOCK_MONOTONIC, <out>timespec:{tv_sec=0, tv_nsec=187025020}) = OK clock_gettime(CLOCK_MONOTONIC, <out>timespec:{tv_sec=0, tv_nsec=187640540}) = OK set_robust_list(0x10005839a0, 0x18, ...) = Function not implemented (-38) rt_sigprocmask(0x2, 0x1000583fb0, ...) = 0x0 mmap(va:0x1050000000, 67108864, PROT_NONE, MAP_PRIVATE|MAP_ANONYMOUS|0x4000, fd:-1, 0) = va:0x1050000000 mprotect(va:0x1050000000, 135168, PROT_READ|PROT_WRITE) = OK sigaltstack(0x0, 0x1000583158, ...) = 0x0 rt_sigprocmask(0x2, 0x1000583168, ...) = 0x0 gettid() = pid:6 epoll_pwait(0x4, 0x10001803c8, ...) = 0x0 clock_gettime(CLOCK_MONOTONIC, <out>timespec:{tv_sec=0, tv_nsec=191570733}) = OK epoll_pwait(0x4, 0x100052eb28, ...) = 0x0 nanosleep(0x100052f120, 0x0, ...) = 0x0 clock_gettime(CLOCK_MONOTONIC, <out>timespec:{tv_sec=0, tv_nsec=192861008}) = OK clock_gettime(CLOCK_MONOTONIC, <out>timespec:{tv_sec=0, tv_nsec=193478343}) = OK

-While you try to debug/sort out what the issue with an app is, you can mitigate crashes by setting a restart policy.
-For example, you could use kraft cloud deploy --restart on-failure to have UKC automatically bring your app back on if it crashes.
-You can find more info on restart policies here.
+While you debug an issue you can mitigate crashes by setting a restart policy.
+For example, use kraft cloud deploy --restart on-failure to have the platform restart the app if it crashes.
+Find more info on restart policies here.

 Last modified on